Injective stabilization of additive functors. II. (Co)torsion and the Auslander-Gruson-Jensen functor: Introduction

 In Section~\ref{S:cotorsion} we introduce the notions of the cotorsion quotient module of a module and of the cotorsion-free submodule of a module.
-We also define the cotorsion class and the cotorsion-free class.
-These new concepts are developed in similarity with our definition of torsion, except that we were not able to find any prior attempts, even over commutative domains, to define the notion of the cotorsion module of a module.
+This leads to the corresponding notions of the cotorsion class and the cotorsion-free class.
+The reader is warned that these classes have little, if anything, to do with the notions of cotorsion theories (or cotorsion pairs).
+The underlying philosophy in this paper is that cotorsion should be a notion ``dual'' to torsion and \texttt{should thus be a coradical}, i.e., a radical on the opposite category.
+Notice that the categorical dual of a torsion theory in the sense of Dickson is again a torsion theory.
+The injective torsion is not a torsion theory, but a simple reversal of the arrows (this amounts to passing to the opposite category) produces just a ``mirror image'' of the torsion and doesn't seem to give any new insights coming from the opposite category.
+However, there is a more sophisticated correspondence, based on the comparison between the injective stabilization of the tensor product and the projective stabilization of the contravariant Hom functor, that indeed yields a new construct.
+Our concept of cotorsion is developed in similarity with our definition of torsion, except that we were not able to find any prior attempts, even over commutative domains, to define \texttt{the cotorsion module of a module}.
 There have been attempts to define cotorsion modules and cotorsion-free modules in various degrees of generality.
 However, a quick review of the literature reveals considerable variation in the end results.
-We remark that, for some of the prior definitions, the cotorsion class contains both cotorsion and cotorsion-free modules in our sense.
+We remark that, for some of the prior definitions, the cotorsion class contains both cotorsion and cotorsion-free modules in our sense; see Remarks~\ref{R:cot-Matlis} and~\ref{R:EJ} for details.
+Similar to torsion, we also show that over rings for which cotorsion splits off it cannot split off functorially, unless it is trivial.

+In Section~\ref{S:duality}, we show that the functor discovered (independently) by Gruson-Jensen and Auslander sends cotorsion into torsion, thereby converting a metamathematical analogy between cotorsion and injective torsion into a mathematical statement.
+As a consequence, we show that a ring is absolutely pure on one side if and only if every pure injective on the other side is cotorsion-free.